tirnovar/datameerkat/_pages/about.md

 I am a data lover, especially in the ecosystem of Microsoft tools.
 I primarily focus on Power BI, Azure Synapse and Azure SQL.
 In general, I follow a very simple motto.

-> Don't say something cannot be done, or someone who doesn't know will come and do it.
+> Don´t say it cannot be done, or someone who doesn´t know it will come and do it.

-I am one of the founders of a company called DataBrothers, and I am currently in the position of Lead Technical Consultant.
-Where we help companies with Power BI and train all kinds of users and developers around the world.
-Even end-users!
-For them we have prepared [reporTee](https://reportee.cz/en/).
+I am a co-founder and a Lead Technical Consultant at DataBrothers.
+We are Power BI experts and consultants with a focus on data analysis, reporting, and training in Power BI.
+We work with our clients across the globe on developing custom solutions and training their users on all levels (from business to development).
+We also developed a self-learning application [ReporTee](https://reportee.cz/en/) for end-users.

 [![DataBrothers](https://www.databrothers.cz/wp-content/uploads/2022/02/data-brothers-logo-cerne-3.svg){:loading="lazy" .smallerImage}](https://www.databrothers.cz/en/make-your-data-shine/)

-I am also a member of the [Czech and Slovak Power Platform User Group (#czskppug)](https://www.meetup.com/czskppug/), where I am responsible for the organization of the group meetups and the organization of the annual [Power Platform Conference in Prague](https://www.powerconference.cz/).
+I engage in a lot of community work and activities and organize meetups of the [Czech and Slovak Power Platform User Group (#czskppug)](https://www.meetup.com/czskppug/) or the annual [Power Platform Conference](https://www.powerconference.cz/) we started last year.

-I am delighted to go outside the borders of the Czech Republic to conferences, both from the point of view of a participant and from the point of view of a speaker.
-You can usually find out where I will be participating from my [sessionize account](https://sessionize.com/stepan-resl/).
+I also love the adventures of attending conferences abroad both as a speaker and a participant.
+You can see my planned „gigs“ on my [sessionize account](https://sessionize.com/stepan-resl/).

-Also, in addition to articles here and on LinkedIn, I contribute to various Open-Source projects on GitHub and create my own.
-Among such smaller projects are the [Power BI REST API custom Power BI connector](https://github.com/tirnovar/Power-BI-Admin-REST-API-Connector) or [collection of Power Query functions to download data from that API](https://github.com/tirnovar/Power_BI_REST_API_PQ) and my personal collection of [custom Power Query functions](https://github.com/tirnovar/m-custom-functions).
+In addition to sharing articles on this new site and [LinkedIn](https://www.linkedin.com/in/%C5%A1t%C4%9Bp%C3%A1n-re%C5%A1l-464084152/), I contribute to various Open-Source projects on GitHub and create my own such as the [Power BI REST API custom Power BI connector](https://github.com/tirnovar/Power-BI-Admin-REST-API-Connector), [collection of Power Query functions to download data from that API](https://github.com/tirnovar/Power_BI_REST_API_PQ), and my personal collection of [custom Power Query functions](https://github.com/tirnovar/m-custom-functions).